wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-aspnet-output-cache-provider.md

 The commented section provides an example of the attributes and sample settings for each attribute.

-Configure the attributes with the values from your cache blade in the Azure portal, and configure the other values as desired.
+Configure the attributes with the values from your cache blade in the Azure Portal Preview, and configure the other values as desired.
 For instructions on accessing your cache properties, see [Configure Redis cache settings](/documentation/articles/cache-configure/#configure-redis-cache-settings).

 -	**host** - specify your cache endpoint.
 -	**port** - use either your non-SSL port or your SSL port, depending on the ssl settings.